 How You Can Help

-None of the Ecology Center’s work would be possible without the support of community members just like you.
+None of Mount Shasta Ecology’s work would be possible without the support of community members just like you.
 Our work is ‘for the community’ and ‘by the community’ – we rely on donations to fund our work in advocacy, research and stewardship activities.
 We also rely on volunteers to help with stewardship activities and community events such as our annual Film Fest and Earth Day Celebrations.

-There are several ways you can support the Ecology Center:
+There are several ways you can support Mount Shasta Ecology:

 - Become a business sponsor